Struggling Slovenia set to get new PM to rescue economy

-LJUBLJANA Financial expert Alenka Bratusek is expected to get a one-year mandate to pull struggling euro zone member Slovenia back from the brink of a financial bailout when parliament votes on Wednesday to oust conservative Prime Minister Janez Jansa.
+ZAGREB, Feb 27 Financial expert Alenka Bratusek is expected to get a one-year mandate to pull Slovenia back from the brink of a financial bailout as parliament votes on Wednesday to oust conservative Prime Minister Janez Jansa.

-Parliament's scheduled "constructive no-confidence vote" takes place at the height of a financial crisis in the tiny Alpine ex-Yugoslav republic, which is wrestling with recession and a huge amount of bad loans strangling its banks.
+Parliament's scheduled "constructive no-confidence vote" takes place at the height of a financial crisis in the tiny Alpine euro zone member, which is struggling with a recession and a huge amount of bad loans strangling its banks.

 If confirmed, Bratusek, who turns 43 in March, will become Slovenia's first female prime minister.
-She oversaw the state budget at the Finance Ministry for six years before entering parliament in December 2011.
+She had studied management and oversaw the state budget at the Finance Ministry for six years before entering parliament in December 2011.

 Slovenia, a former star of post-communist transition, has been gripped by street protests against austerity and corruption since November, as unemployment hit a 14-year high and living standards plunged in the wake of the government's spending cuts.

-The new government will have to reform the banking system, which is nursing 7 billion euros (6 billion pounds) of bad loans, increase labour flexibility, sell some state firms and possibly raise the value added tax to reduce the budget gap.
+The new government will have to reform the banking system, which is nursing 7 billion euros ($9 billion)of bad loans, increase labour flexibility, sell some state firms and possibly raise the value added tax to reduce the budget gap.

-"If they bite the bullet and work hard, they might just succeed," said pensioner Drago Ikic in the capital, Ljubljana.
-"But if they fail, then really all the politicians should just leave and call an early election."
+"The new premier should put an end to the credit crunch and rising unemployment.
+We don't need new austerity but a balance between saving and investing," Igor Antauer of the national guild of craftsmen, the voice of the country's struggling small businesses, told the Delo daily at the weekend.

 BAD BANK